Palawan – Best 20 places to visit in 2019 [updated]

 When you are in Palawan, you simply must try scuba diving.
 There is no better way to discover Palawan than underwater.
 If you have never been scuba diving before don’t worry, I had not been scuba diving either until going to Palawan.
 If you are a scuba diver or even just a beginner, I fully recommend Submariner Diving Center in El Nido town proper.
 They are very professional and make you feel comfortable from the moment you get on the boat.
 Their diving instructors are very knowledgeable and highly trained.
 You will have a great time with the crew.

 When you are on the main beach of El Nido town proper (where Submariner Diving Center is located), you look straight out across Bacuit Bay towards Cadlao Island.
-This looks like a giant limestone rock that has been chiseled by hand and placed on the water.
+This looks like a giant limestone rock that has been chiselled by hand and placed on the water.
 Pasandigan Cove was the first stop we did on Cadlao Island and is the place where I did my introduction to scuba diving.
 We also did our third and final dive at Paradise Beach on Cadlao Island in which we got to explore some amazing marine life including two giant sea turtles.
 Cadlao Island is usually the first port of call for scuba divers.

 2).
 Dulimucad Island

 Located further west of Cadlao Island is Dulimucad Island.
-This is also known as Helicopter Island and has a glorious golden sandy beach and beautiful turquoise colored water.
+This is also known as Helicopter Island and has a glorious golden sandy beach and beautiful turquoise coloured water.
 This is where we stopped for our second dive.
-I didn’t actually go diving at this spot so I went snorkeling over to the beach and just sat on the sand admiring the beauty of the place, including the towering limestone cliffs at one end of the beach and the beautiful golden sand.
+I didn’t actually go diving at this spot so I went snorkelling over to the beach and just sat on the sand admiring the beauty of the place, including the towering limestone cliffs at one end of the beach and the beautiful golden sand.
 There is a small improvised kiosk on the beach selling snacks and drinks including beer.
 Aside from one small group of tourists, there was nobody there at all.
 This is a great place to chill out and enjoy the sensational surrounds either on the beach or your boat.

 3).
 Nacpan Beach

 Our friends at Submariner Dive Centre advised to go and check out at Nacpan Beach.
 One of the things that first struck me about Nacpan Beach was the lack of tourists, whether it be local or foreign.
-The second thing that struck me was the wide-open beach that went on for kilometers.
-The sand is a golden color and is nice and soft.
+The second thing that struck me was the wide-open beach that went on for kilometres.
+The sand is a golden colour and is nice and soft.
 The third thing that struck me was the consistency of the wave breaks crashing into the shore.
 As surfing is not usually synonymous with Palawan, I was blown away by the waves that ranged from 1 to 2 meters in height.
 These waves are certainly suitable for surfing or bodyboarding and came in regularly in very nice sets.

 Aside from this, there are a couple of local style restaurants/bars a bit further up the beach, and there was a drink vendor conveniently located on the beach near the entry point.
 Other than that, there were hardly any developments at all!
 To top it all off was one of the best sunsets I have ever seen with Nacpan beach basically facing due west.
 Located only about 20 kilometres north of El Nido town centre, this is a must see place.
 Please note there is a P50 entrance fee per person.